 The world is no longer whole.
 After global war III and collapse, Shin Misaki (a poor boy) grows up in a place ruled by force and fear.
 It’s a dark, emotional dystopian fiction story that presents survival, choices and what remains human after everything else is gone.
+A dark dystopian story from a first science fiction writer, following Shin Misaki’s struggle for survival in a world rebuilt by fear after global collapse, delivering a gripping sci-fi survival adventure.

 Choose Your Preference: